agile-learning-institute/mentorHub-person-api/README.md

 docker compose up --detach
 ```

-The install dependencies and run the API
+Then install dependencies and run the API

 ```bash
 go get -u